isc-projects/stork/doc/usage.rst

 Finally, the ``AppID @ Machine`` column includes one or more links to Kea applications configured to assign each reservation to the client.
-This value will typically be greater than one when Kea servers operate in the High Availability setup.
+The number of applications will typically be greater than one when Kea servers operate in the High Availability setup.
 In this case, each of the HA peers uses the same configuration and may allocate IP addresses and delegated prefixes to the same set of clients, including static assignments via host reservations.
-If HA peers are configured correctly, the reservations they share will have two links in ``AppID @ Machine`` column.
+If HA peers are configured correctly, the reservations they share will have two links in ``AppID
+@ Machine`` column.

 The ``Filter hosts`` input box is located above the Hosts table.
 It allows filtering of hosts by identifier types, identifier values, and IP reservations.